Natural Help for Your Child's Constipation

 Inadequate hydration

 Water helps move stool through the intestines.
-Many children are chronically mildly dehydrated, especially if they primarily drink juice, milk, or no beverage at all.
+Many children are not getting enough fluids, especially when they rely on milk or juice as their

 Stool withholding

-Very common in toddlers and school-age children — holding back bowel movements due to discomfort, fear of pain, or not wanting to use public bathrooms.
+Very common in toddlers and school-age children – holding back bowel movements due to discomfort, fear of pain, or reluctance to use unfamiliar bathrooms.

 Sedentary habits